 Complaints may be directed to the Board only as permitted by law, as set forth in the Staff Handbook or if regarding the Head of School.
 Any complaint directed to the Board will be handled in accordance with the provisions of the Staff Handbook and the grievance policy.
 The Board President (or his or her designee from the Board) shall interview the complainant and all involved parties and report the problem at the next Board meeting.
 The Board makes a final decision regarding the complaint.

-13.3 Complaints related to the charter school laws and regulations (per 603 CMR 1.10)
+13.3 Complaints related to PVPA laws and regulations (per 603 CMR 1.10)

-(1) A parent, guardian, or other individuals or groups who believe that the school has violated or is violating any provision of M.G.L. c.
-71, § 89, or 603 CMR 1.00 may file a complaint with the school's Board of Trustees.
+(1) A parent, guardian, or other individuals or groups who believe that PVPA has violated or is violating any provision of M.G.L. c.
+71, § 89, or 603 CMR 1.00 may file a complaint with PVPA's Board of Trustees.

 (2) The Board of Trustees shall respond no later than 30 days from receipt of the complaint in writing to the complaining party.

 (3) The Board of Trustees shall, pursuant to a complaint received under 603 CMR 1.10, or on its own initiative, conduct reviews to ensure compliance with M.G.L. c.
 71, § 89, and 603 CMR 1.00.
-The school and the specific individuals involved shall cooperate to the fullest extent with such review.
+PVPA and the specific individuals involved shall cooperate to the fullest extent with such review.

 (4) A complaining party who believes the complaint has not been adequately addressed by the Board of Trustees may submit the complaint in writing to the Commissioner of the DESE, who shall investigate such complaint and make a written response.

-(5) In the event the school is found in non-compliance with M.G.L. c.
+(5) In the event PVPA is found in non-compliance with M.G.L. c.
 71, § 89, or 603

 CMR 1.00, as a result of a complaint or upon investigation, the Commissioner or Board may take such action as it deems appropriate, including but not limited to suspension or revocation of the charter under 603 CMR 1.13, or referral of the matter to the District Attorney, the Office of the Attorney General, or any other agency for appropriate legal action.

-(6) A parent, guardian, or other individuals or groups who believe that the school has violated or is violating any state or federal law or regulation regarding special education may file a complaint directly with the DESE.
+(6) A parent, guardian, or other individuals or groups who believe that PVPA has violated or is violating any state or federal law or regulation regarding special education may file a complaint directly with the DESE.